3Blocks-net/docs-pecunity-io/docs/features/strategies/strategy_products/leveraged_yield_strategy_sUSDE.md

 - **Interest Rate Risk:** Rates fluctuations require active rebalancing to sustain yield.
 - **Automation Risk:** Fully relying on scripts and automation requires robust infrastructure.

-## Inputs for Improved Strategy

-- **Optimize Leverage Multiple:** Target leverage around 3.1× with real-time risk evaluation.
-- **Implement Automated Rebalancing Bots:** To minimize borrowing costs.
-- **Diversify Borrow Stablecoins:** Reduce dependency on any single stablecoin's borrow rate.
-- **Yield Tokenization:** Use Pendle PT-sUSDE for yield locking and predictability.
-- **Market Monitoring:** Continuously track rates and protocol state for safe leverage.

 ## Summary

 Increasing leverage to about 3.1× at 70% LTV enhances the strategy's effective APY from 17.7% to around 22% annually.
-This is achieved by adding extra loops, auto compounding, and dynamic debt rebalancing.
-While offering higher returns, this leverage requires enhanced risk management and automation to avoid potential liquidations and maintain stable net yields.
+Enabling E-Mode amplifies leverage up to 10× with effective APYs near 60%, although it requires heightened risk management and automation to avoid liquidations and maintain stable net yields.

 ---